xarray-contrib/datatree/docs/source/hierarchical-data.rst

     dt = DataTree.from_dict(d)
     dt

-Notice that this method will also create any intermediate empty node necessary to reach the end of the specified path (i.e. the node labelled `"c"` in this case.)

 .. note::

-    You can even make the filesystem analogy concrete by using ``open_mfdatatree`` or ``save_mfdatatree`` # TODO not yet implemented - see GH issue 51
+    Notice that using the path-like syntax will also create any intermediate empty nodes necessary to reach the end of the specified path
+    (i.e. the node labelled `"c"` in this case.)
+    This is to help avoid lots of redundant entries when creating deeply-nested trees using ``.from_dict``.

 .. _manipulating trees: